Monocotyledon: Pre-Linnean

-The monocots are one of the major divisions of the flowering plants or angiosperms.
-They have been recognized as a natural group since the sixteenth century when Lobelius (1571), searching for a characteristic to group plants by, decided on leaf form and their venation.
-He observed that the majority had broad leaves with net-like venation, but a smaller group were grass-like plants with long straight parallel veins.
-In doing so he distinguished between the dicotyledons, and the latter (grass-like) monocotyledon group, although he had no formal names for the two groups.
+Monocots were first recognized as a group in Matthias de l'Obel's Stirpium adversaria nova.
+Searching for non-pharmacological characteristics to classify plants by, he chose on leaf form and venation, and observed that the majority of plants had broad leaves with net-like venation, but some had long and straight leaves with parallel veins.
+He did not decide on any formal name for the two groups he discovered, and his new classification scheme did not receive much appraisal and only saw moderate success within academic circles.

 Formal description dates from John Ray's studies of seed structure in the 17th century.
 Ray, who is often considered the first botanical systematist, observed the dichotomy of cotyledon structure in his examination of seeds.
 He reported his findings in a paper read to the Royal Society on 17 December 1674, entitled "A Discourse on the Seeds of Plants".